iSmoothStar/ismoothstar.github.io/_posts/2024-12-04-self-hosting-on-homelab-behind-cgnat.md

 ![Desktop View](/assets/img/posts/review-domain-dns-records.png)

-Your domain is now added successfully, you will need to update the nameservers of your domain, as you can see it has assigned two Cloudflare nameservers for you to use.
+Your domain is now added successfully, you will need to update the nameservers of your domain.

+### Update Domain Nameservers
+As you can see, it has assigned two Cloudflare nameservers for you to use.

 ![Desktop View](/assets/img/posts/update-domain-nameservers.png)

-### Update Domain Nameservers
 Depending on your domain registrar you will need to follow certain steps to update your domain nameservers.
 In my case, I used **Namecheap** to register my domain so I will explain accordingly.
 Go to [namecheap.com](https://www.namecheap.com/) and sign in, then from the menu navigate to "Domain List" then locate your targeted domain and click on "Manage" where you will find an option called "NAMESERVERS" as shown.

 ![Desktop View](/assets/img/posts/namecheap-domain-nameserver.png)